The 2019 U-Pick Strawberry Season is now closed!

-Sustainable growing practices are very important to us, which is why we grow over 20 acres of Certified Organic produce and continue to convert more of our land into organic production.
-In some instances, we feel that Integrated Pest Management is a better solution to pest and disease issues.
-This is the case in our U-Pick fields, which are unavoidably trampled and ravaged throughout the season as a result of welcoming the public to pick in our fields.
-The main threat to our strawberries are fungal diseases and certain insects, and we occasionally have to consider carefully timed low-residue chemical applications.
-The products we use do not persist in the environment (in fact, they photo-degrade within hours!) and have a minimal effect on the natural enemies of the pests we try to control.
+Sustainable growing practices are very important to us.
+This is why we do grow over 20 acres of Certified Organic produce.
+We also continue to convert more of our land into organic production.
+In some instances, we feel that Integrated Pest Management (IPM) is a better solution to pest and disease issues.
+This is the case in our U-Pick fields.
+As a result of welcoming the public to pick in our fields throughout the season, the plants require more care.
+The main threat to our strawberries are fungal diseases and certain insects.
+Therefore, we occasionally have to consider carefully timed low-residue chemical applications.
+The products we use do not persist in the environment and have a minimal effect on the natural enemies of the pests we try to control.

-We are not currently equipped to grow organic berries for PYO, but we do grow about 2 acres of Organic strawberries for our farmer’s markets and for wholesale customers, including River Valley Market in Northampton.
-If you are interested in ordering a flat (8 quarts) of Organic strawberries directly from the farm, you can contact our wholesale manager at 413-665-8331.
-Please call for the current price.
+While we are not currently equipped to grow organic berries for PYO, we do grow about 2 acres of Organic strawberries for our farmer’s markets and wholesale customers.
+You can also find our organic strawberries in season at River Valley Market in Northampton.
+Organic strawberries by the flat (8 quarts) can be ordered directly from the farm.
+Please contact our wholesale manager at 413-665-8331 for availability and current prices.